 7 Ways to Deal When the World Is Just So Overwhelming

-The good news is that you’re not the only one who feels this way.
-In fact, a survey from January 2017 showed that one in three Americans experienced increased levels of stress over the past year.
-The not so good news?
-It’s not just grownups who are feeling on edge.
+And it’s not just grownups who are feeling on edge.
 According to reports, up to one in five children and teens experiences anxiety, panic, or another closely related feeling.

 Part of this could be that kids take their emotional cues from the adults in their lives (and if we’re stressed, they notice and think they should probably be stressed, too!).
 But part of it undoubtedly has to do with the fact that the world is an uncertain place, and as much as we may try to guard our children from the news, it’s both impossible and impractical to protect them entirely from many of the difficult, confusing, and sometimes simply upsetting conversations and events happening around us.
 And as older children start to learn more, it’s only natural for them to feel confused or stressed.
 We live in very complicated times!

 So, what can we do about all this anxiety and stress?
-While we can’t snap our fingers and complete your weekly to-do list, let alone bring peace and understanding to the world, we can offer up some solid strategies for finding calm amidst what can feel like chaos.
+While we can’t snap our fingers and complete your weekly to-do list, let alone bring harmony and perfect health to the world, we can offer up some solid strategies for finding calm amidst what can feel like chaos.
 Consider this your go-to toolkit for when things seem a little out of control.
 The tips work for both kids and adults, so consider modeling them for younger kids and/or practicing them as a family when it makes sense.
 An extra dose of quality time can be calming for everyone, right?